ibbles/LearningUnreal/Niagara Fluids.md

 Set Simulation Stage > Iteration Source to Data Interface.
 Set Data Interface Parameter > Data Interface to EMITTER .
 Grid.

+### Niagara System

+Create a new [[Niagara System]] with [[Content Browser]] > right-click > _Create Basic Asset_ > Niagara System.
+Select Create Empty System.
+Niagara Systems are often named with the `NS_` prefix.
+Open the [[Niagara System]] in the [[Niagara Editor]].
+System Overview panel > right-click > Add Emitter > Show All > Parent Emitters > select your emitter.
+If the emitter was closed in the emitter editor then it is created in its collapsed state, showing mostly the Emitter Summary.
+If we expand the emitter in the emitter editor again, then it will expand in the system editor as well.
+See _Parameters_ for instructions for how to add specific parameters to the Emitter Summary.

+Parameters can be exposed one step further, making them editable on Niagara System instances in a [[Level]].
+This is done by creating a User Parameter for the module parameter.
+Emitter Summary > Selection panel > some parameter > ⌵ button > General > Make > Read From New User Parameter.
+The new User Parameter shows up in Parameters panel > User Exposed.

 # Emitter / Source